Fanfic / Reflections

 - Friend Versus Lover: Or rather brother versus lover in the case of Luke, Asch, and Natalia.
 At least in Natalia's eyes.
 In truth, once Luke is mentally old enough to understand, he's very supportive of Asch and Natalia's relationship.
 Natalia's insistence as seeing their relationship as this trope ends up being deconstructed hard.

 - Green-Eyed Monster: Natalia towards Luke in regards to Asch during the worst of her jerkass behaviour.
+This leads to her jumping to thinking the worst of Luke no matter the circumstances.

 - Heroic Blue Screen of Death: Luke post-Akzeriuth.